clan-lol/clan-core/docs/site/getting-started/machines.md

 clan config --machine my-machine clan.networking.targetHost root@host_or_ip
 ```

+!!! warning
-> Note: The use of `root@` in the target address implies SSH access as the `root` user.
+    The use of `root@` in the target address implies SSH access as the `root` user.
-> Ensure that the root login is secured and only used when necessary.
+    Ensure that the root login is secured and only used when necessary.

 ### Updating Machine Configurations